Tomas-Ka/obsidian-blog/_notes/japan.md

 <br>
 # Days:
-[[Day 0|Day 0: The trip to Tokyo]]: Since timezones are strange I've to split the trip there into two separate entries.<br>
+[[japan/Day 0|Day 0: The trip to Tokyo]]: Since timezones are strange I've to split the trip there into two separate entries.<br>
-[[Day 1|Day 1: Half a day in Tokyo]]: Getting to the hotel, having food, first impressions of the country and city.<br>
+[[japan/Day 1|Day 1: Half a day in Tokyo]]: Getting to the hotel, having food, first impressions of the country and city.<br>
-[[Day 2|Day 2: First proper day]]: Walking around Tokyo, visiting a shrine, Shibuya sightseeing, and eating too much at a Korean restaurant.<br>
+[[japan/Day 2|Day 2: First proper day]]: Walking around Tokyo, visiting a shrine, Shibuya sightseeing, and eating too much at a Korean restaurant.<br>
-[[Day 3|Day 3: The Ghibli museum]]: We visit the "holy place of Your Name" and the Mitaka Ghibli museum
+[[japan/Day 3|Day 3: The Ghibli museum]]: We visit the "holy place of Your Name" and the Mitaka Ghibli museum